Technariumas/ultimate-temperature-controller/README.md

-# ultimate-temperature-controller
+# The Ultimate temperature controller
-I've build a bunch of various temperature controllers and temperature sensor interfaces over the years.
+I've built a bunch of various temperature controllers and temperature sensor interfaces over the years.
 This one is to end the suffering.

 ![3d render](https://raw.githubusercontent.com/Miceuz/ultimate-temperature-controller/master/ultimate-temp-controller.png)